LizMyers/perfect_pizza/README.md

 In the upper left corner of the DialogFlow window, and just to the right of your agent’s name, you should see the gear icon. **Click on the gear icon and select Export and Import** from the menu.
 Then select **RESTORE FROM ZIP** and **locate** the **perfect_pizza_START.zip** file.
 Be sure and type RESTORE (all caps) in the grey box.
 Then the **RESTORE button** becomes available and you can click it.
 Now you're ready to turn this almost-perfect-pizza into *your perfect pie*.

 ### Step 5: Test Your Setup
 As you may have noticed, the right hand column of the DialogFlow interface  is for testing.
-At the top, there’s a grey box that says “ Try it now”. **Greet your new agent by typing “Hi” or “hello” in the box and hit enter**.
+At the top, there’s a grey box that says “ Try it now”. **Greet your new agent by typing “Hi” or “hello” in the box and hit ENTER**.
 This is how you can chat with your new bot.

 ### Step 6: Make It *Yours*